 How do you feel about it now?

-Well, it later came out that he was a pretty loathsome cheater himself, which totally explains his astute intuition.
+Well, it later transpired that he was a pretty loathsome cheater himself, which totally explains his astute intuition.
 It takes one to know one, right?

-Emily, 20, north London: We were 17, and we'd been together for two years.
+Emily, 20, north London: We were 17 and we'd been together for two years.
 He was "a really nice guy" and also super hot and 6'4''.
-He was very dumb and wrapped around my little finger.
-And he had erectile dysfunction.
-But I loved him a lot, and he looked after me when I got out of control, and my family adored him.
-My mom loves tall men, and he was an army cadet, so she approved.
-My grandma used to give us both money to spend on dates, which mostly consisted of drinking in the park.
+But quite dumb.
+And wrapped around my little finger.
+And had erectile dysfunction.
+But I loved him a lot and he looked after me when I got out of control, and my family adored him.
+My mum loves tall men, and he was an army cadet, so she approved, and my grandma used to give us both money to spend on dates.
+Which mostly consisted of drinking in the park.
 I mean, we were 17.

 How did the cheating come about?

-I took tons of pills one day in the park with a group of older people I didn't really know, and I kind of fell in love with this other boy.
+I took loads of pills one day in the park with a group of people I didn't really know, post-A Levels, and I kind of fell in love with this other boy.
 He was weird and really beautiful.
 He still is, actually.
 At the time I felt like I didn't have a choice, really.
 It was just such a strong feeling.
 I can still feel it now.
-He came back to my house, and he never really left.
+He came back to my house and he never really left.

 How did you get caught?

-The army cadet came over to surprise me—he had been away and got back a day early.
+The army cadet came over to surprise me – he had been away and got back a day early.
 I also think he was trying to catch me, maybe?
 He had seen some mysterious texts from time to time.
-Pill boy was at my house wearing only his boxers.
+Pills boy was at mine and wearing only boxers.
 I think it was quite obvious?

 How did you get out of it?

-I said that pills boy had been kicked out by his mom's place and so needed a place to stay and also suffered from similar "issues" as me that army cadet just wouldn't understand.
+I said that pills boy had been kicked out by his mum and so needed a place to stay and also suffered from similar "issues" to me that army cadet just wouldn't understand.
 I used mental health as a crutch and kind of beat my boyfriend with it, which wasn't fair.
-I insisted nothing was going on, and he believed me.
-A week later, it was all a waste of time anyway because I broke up with army cadet to be with pill boy.
+I insisted nothing was going on and he believed me.
+A week later that was all a waste of time anyway 'cause I broke up with army cadet to be with pills boy.

 Have you ever cheated again?

 Yes.
 I can't seem to help it.
-I swore I never would after seeing my dad do it to my mom over and over and over.
+I swore I never would after seeing my dad do it to my mum over and over and over.
 But yes, I have.
 Not always drunk, either.
-"Sins of the father..." seems too easy a get-out clause, but whenever I cheat, I always think immediately of my childhood, so maybe it's linked?
+"Sins of the father..." seems too easy a get-out clause, but whenever I cheat I always think immediately of my childhood, so maybe it's linked?

 VICE: What led you to cheat on your partner?

 Amy, 25, Brighton: I don't have a good excuse.
-The relationship was going well at that point; I was totally in love, and I wasn't even romantically interested in the person I cheated with.
-All I can really put it down to is the fact that we were doing long distance, I hadn't kissed anyone in four weeks, someone went in for it, and I didn't say no.
+The relationship was going well at that point; I was totally in love and I wasn't even romantically interested in the person I cheated with.
+All I can really put it down to is the fact that we were doing long distance, I hadn't had a snog in four weeks, someone went in for it and I didn't say no.

 So what happened exactly?

 I was out having drinks with a friend.
-It was one of those balmy summer nights where everyone's acting quite wild, and you can tell something is going to go wrong.
-We drank way too much, went to a shit party, flirted with each other for entertainment, then decided to get out of there to get food.
-On the way to the restaurant, in the taxi, she kissed me, and I kissed her back.
+It was one of those balmy summer nights where everyone's acting quite wild and you can tell something is going to go wrong.
+We drank way too much, went to a shit party, flirted with each other for entertainment then decided to get out of there and get food.
+On the way to the restaurant, in the taxi, she kissed me and I kissed her back.